containers/podman/docs/source/markdown/podman-run.1.md

 Container host name

 Sets the container host name that is available inside the container.
+Can only be used with a private UTS namespace `--uts=private` (default).
+If `--pod` is specified and the pod shares the UTS namespace (default) the pods hostname will be used.

 **--http-proxy**=**true**|**false**